BYUCMR/NASA_BIG_Idea_Challenge_24/README.md

-# code_for_soft_robots_Usevitch
+# Code for Soft Robotics Usevitch
-This repository holds the code for the soft robotics project for the moon by doctor Usevitch at BYU
+This repository holds the code for the soft robotics project for the moon by Doctor Nathan Usevitch at BYU